wpCloud/docker-elk/README.md

 ```bash
 $ echo $(boot2docker ip) dockerhost | sudo tee -a /etc/hosts
 ```
-- Navigate to http://dockerhost from your host (OSX)
+Now you can navigate to http://dockerhost from your host

 ### Todo
 - [x] Install/Run ELK